ahmetengin/Ada-Stargate/services/ada.marina.wim/rag/README.md

-# RAG Layer
+# RAG Layer for WIM
-Reserved for document ingestion and vector storage.
+Reserved for WIM-specific documents (Contracts, Procedures).
-Put WIM PDFs here.

-- /documents (PDF/MD source files)
-- /vectors (Qdrant/Chroma indices)